mtwente/nordatlantisk-ft/docs/codebook.md

 # Introduction

 This codebook provides descriptions of the `nordatlantisk-ft` data set, i.e. of all files in [`../data/`](../data).
 Variables are described for each file individually with information on connections to other variables within the pipeline to create the data set.
-All data, unless otherwise specified, is retrieved from the records of Folketinget ([2024](#ref-folketinget_folketingets_2024)), the parliament of Denmark.
+All data, unless otherwise specified, is retrieved from the records of Folketinget[^folketinget-1], the parliament of Denmark.

+[^folketinget-1]: Folketinget.
+2024.
+“Folketingets Åbne Data.” <https://oda.ft.dk>.

 All data is available in `rds` format that can be read in an R Session via `readRDS()`.
-Where data is also available in `csv` format, the tabular metadata is provided in `json` files at [`../data/processed/csv`](../data/processed/csv) according to the W3C Metadata Vocabulary for Tabular Data ([W3C 2015](#ref-w3c_w3c_2015)).
+Where data is also available in `csv` format, the tabular metadata is provided in `json` files at [`../data/processed/csv`](../data/processed/csv) according to the W3C Metadata Vocabulary for Tabular Data[^w3c-2].

+[^w3c-2]: W3C.
+2015.
+“W3C Recommendation: Metadata Vocabulary for Tabular Data.” <https://www.w3.org/TR/tabular-metadata/>.

 # File and Variable Descriptions